 - SBA guarantee: 100% of loan amount

-- Term: 2 years, with payments deferred for 6 months after the loan is issued — interest accrues during deferment
+- Term: 2 or 5 years, with payments deferred until forgiveness is issued or up to 10 months after the covered period — interest accrues during deferment

 - Collateral: No collateral or personal guarantee